trutru21/mkv-factory/README.md

 Want to process entire folders?
 Specify all your policies (video, audio/subtitle languages, HDR rules) in a single profile.json, and the script will automate the rest.

 Need to fine-tune your MKVs?
-You can extract the best parts from different MKVs — video, audio, and subtitles — and merge them into one flawless MKV of your design.
+You can extract the best parts from different MKVs: video, audio, subtitles and merge them into one flawless MKV of your design.

 ---